ninavelikajne/RhythmCount/docs/README.md

 # RhythmCount: documentation
-RhythmCount presents a python package for cosinor based rhythmomethry in count data.
+RhythmCount presents a Python package for detection and analysis of rhythmic patterns in count data.
 It is composed of two modules:

 * [data_processing](docs_data_processing.md): specific functions to build and compare models, clean data, calculate confidential intervals etc.